carpentries-incubator/workflows-nextflow/episodes/02-workflow_parameters.md

 }
 ```

+Create a file called `wc-params.json` with the above contents.

 To run the `wc-params.nf` script using these parameters we add the
 option `-params-file` and pass the file `wc-params.json`: